Fed's 'bazooka' soothes dollar funding squeeze

 It actions have included 150 basis points of interest rate cuts, targeted schemes for short-term money markets and extended dollar swap lines.
 Those actions marked intervention by the central bank beyond financial markets, where it has so far concentrated its firepower, into the real economy.

+Kit Juckes, a strategist at Societe Generale, said that taken together, the Fed announcements were "incredible."

+Demand for dollars appears to be "largely sated in the sterling and euro markets, though not yet in yen," he said.

-The three-month euro-dollar swap spread EURCBS3M=ICAP, a measure of the premium European borrowers are willing to pay for access to dollars, fell to 8 basis points, down from 14.5 bps on Monday, before the Fed's announcement.
+The three-month euro-dollar swap spread EURCBS3M=ICAP, a measure of the premium European borrowers are willing to pay for access to dollars, fell to 8 basis points from 14.5 bps on Monday, before the Fed's announcement.

-The spread had risen as high as 86 bps last week, but a series of measures, including unprecedented joint action to ensure a plentiful supply of dollars for central banks, eased the rush for the U.S. currency.
+The spread had risen as high as 86 bps last week, but measures including unprecedented joint action to ensure a plentiful supply of dollars for central banks has eased the rush for the U.S. currency.

 Swap spreads in other currencies, such as sterling GBPCBS3M=ICAP, tightened, although the dollar-yen spread JPYCBS3M=ICAP remained relatively wide, with Japanese investors still prepared to pay a sizeable premium for access to dollars.

-"(The yen swap spread) still suggests some stress in funding foreign assets by Japanese investors," JPMorgan analysts told clients.
+W. Brad Bechtel, global head of forex at Jefferies in New York, said the financial system still has segments with high dollar demand but not enough supply.

+"The Fed has done a ton and there is almost an unlimited amount of U.S. dollars available so hopefully this is just a plumbing thing, and we are going to see that basis narrow once we get through quarter end," Bechtel said.

-They also noted a relatively elevated 40 bps spread on the one-year FRA-OIS -- a gauge of the risks banks attach to lending to each other -- though this too is below last week's levels of more than 50 bps USDF-O0X12=R.
+One major indicator of stress in the U.S. banking system, the FRA-OIS spread USDF-O0X12=R, which measures the risks banks attach to lending to each other, has compressed to about 40 basis points, below last week's levels of more than 50 basis points.

+The average yield on the index, however, fell modestly from a decade-high hit on Friday, and Monday's increase in spreads was primarily due to a fall in Treasury yields.

 The dollar, measured against a basket of currencies, fell 0.5% =USD.
 The euro EUR=EBS gained 0.8% to $1.0812, up from three-year lows of $1.0636 at the start of the week.